livebook-dev/livebook/docs/teams/deploy_app.md

 - Membership in a Livebook Teams organization
 - Docker installed

-If you're not part of Teams org, here's a [one-minute video showing how to create one](https://www.youtube.com/watch?v=Ox8-JT0JHO4).
+If you're not part of a Teams org, here's a [one-minute video showing how to create one](https://www.youtube.com/watch?v=Ox8-JT0JHO4).

 ## Step 1: Open our example notebook

 For this tutorial, we'll use our example notebook that contains a Livebook app.

 1. Open Livebook in your browser
-2. Click on the **Open** button, to open a notebook
+2. Click the **Open** button to open a notebook
-3. Click on the **From URL** tab, for opening a notebook from a URL
+3. Click the **From URL** tab to open a notebook from a URL
-4. Fill in the notebook URL input with the URL of our example app: `https://teams.livebook.dev/notebooks/github_stars`
+4. Enter the URL of our example app in the notebook URL field: `https://teams.livebook.dev/notebooks/github_stars`
 5. Click the **Import** button

 You should see the "GitHub Stars" notebook opened: